RFA Petroleum

 2 May 1919 Able Seaman Gordon P Lyndon MMR 981111 logged as deserting the ship.
 He had signed on on 17 January 1919

-4 July 1919 at Copenhagen with HMS Vindictive alongside being refuelled with 380 tons of FFO
+4 July 1919 at Copenhagen with HMS VINDICTIVE alongside being refuelled with 380 tons of FFO

 19 July 1919 Ordinary Seaman Thomas Roberts logged as deserting the ship.
 He had signed on on the 31 December 1918

-8 September 1919 at Copenhagen with HMS Vindictive alongside being refuelled with 400 tons of FFO
+8 September 1919 at Copenhagen with HMS VINDICTIVE alongside being refuelled with 400 tons of FFO

-10 November 1919 at Copenhagen with HMS Vindictive alongside being refuelled with 614 tons of FFO
+10 November 1919 at Copenhagen with HMS VINDICTIVE alongside being refuelled with 614 tons of FFO

-21 December 1919 at Copenhagen with HMS Vindictive alongside being refuelled with 520 tons of FFO
+21 December 1919 at Copenhagen with HMS VINDICTIVE alongside being refuelled with 520 tons of FFO

 1920 fitted out for oiling at sea duties

-24 July 1920 at Wei-hai-Wei alongside HMS Cairo to refuel her
+24 July 1920 at Wei-hai-Wei alongside HMS CAIRO to refuel her

 23 November 1920 to 20 December 1920 in dry dock at Kings Dock, Keppel Harbour, Singapore

-29 January 1921 at Singapore alongside HMS Malaya refuelling her
+29 January 1921 at Singapore alongside HMS MALAYA refuelling her

 6 July 1921 Fireman Mier Muhammed Kaloo discharged dead.
 He is buried in the Naval Section of Gillingham (Woodlands) Cemetery in grave 485 in the S E Corner